intel/scikit-learn-intelex/README.md

 Intel(R) Extension for scikit-learn extending scikit-learn beyond by providing drop-in paching.
 Acceleration is achieved through the use of the library Intel(R) oneAPI Data Analytics Library that allows for fast usage of the framework suited for Data Scientists or Machine Learning users.

-Running full scikit-learn test suite with daal4py optimization patches:
+Running full scikit-learn test suite with scikit-learn-intelex optimization patches:

 - [![CircleCI](https://circleci.com/gh/IntelPython/daal4py.svg?style=svg)](https://circleci.com/gh/IntelPython/daal4py) when applied to scikit-learn from PyPi
 - [![CircleCI](https://circleci.com/gh/IntelPython/daal4py/tree/test-sklearn-master.svg?style=svg)](https://circleci.com/gh/IntelPython/daal4py/tree/test-sklearn-master) when applied to build from master branch

 ## 👀 Follow us on Medium

-We publish blogs on Medium, so [follow us](https://medium.com/intel-analytics-software/tagged/machine-learning) to learn tips and tricks for more efficient data analysis the help of daal4py.
+We publish blogs on Medium, so [follow us](https://medium.com/intel-analytics-software/tagged/machine-learning) to learn tips and tricks for more efficient data analysis the help of scikit-learn-intelex.
 Here are our latest blogs:

 - [Intel Gives Scikit-Learn the Performance Boost Data Scientists Need](https://medium.com/intel-analytics-software/intel-gives-scikit-learn-the-performance-boost-data-scientists-need-42eb47c80b18)
 - [From Hours to Minutes: 600x Faster SVM](https://medium.com/intel-analytics-software/from-hours-to-minutes-600x-faster-svm-647f904c31ae)